fortnotes/server/readme.md

  POST   | /api/v1/auth/**name**/**pass**   | return api key (base64 encoded 64 bytes string) of the created session
- GET    | /api/v1/sessions?limit=20&skip=0 | return a list of user's sessions GET    | /api/v1/sessions/**key**         | return a session info by the given api key HEAD   | /api/v1/notes                    | return all notes general info GET    | /api/v1/notes                    | return a list of last 20 records
+ GET    | /api/v1/sessions?limit=20&skip=0 | return a list of user's sessions GET    | /api/v1/sessions/**key**         | return a session info by the given api key PUT    | /api/v1/sessions/**key**         | session refresh and check that it is still valid (should be done on each SPA reload), on success returns the previous access time
+ HEAD   | /api/v1/notes                    | return all notes general info
+ GET    | /api/v1/notes                    | return a list of last 20 records
  GET    | /api/v1/notes?limit=20&skip=0    | return a custom list of records